lasselukkari/DuinoDCX/README.md

 * RS232 `VCC` to ESP32 `3V3`
 * RS232 `GROUND` to ESP32 `GROUND`

-### Uploading
-Open the  `DuinoDCX/DuinoDCX.ino` Arduino sketch file using Arduino IDE and upload the project to the microcontroller.
-Over the air uploads are supported.

 ### Connecting to the device
 By default the device creates a wifi network with SSID `DCX2496`.
 The default username and password are `DCX2496` and `Ultradrive`.